dotnet-ad/Humper/README.md

 Triggers a movement of the box in the physical world from its current position to the given one.
 The filters should indicate how the box reacts when colliding with another box of the world (see `Responses` section for more info).

+#### `IMovement Simulate(float x, float y, Func<ICollision, ICollisionResponse> filter)`

+Simulates the move of the box to the specified coordinates with collisition simulation (the boxe's position isn't altered at all).

 #### `IBox AddTags(params Enum[] newTags)`

-Add enumeration flags to be categorized.
+Add enumeration flags to the box.

 #### `bool HasTag(params Enum[] values)`

-Indicates whether the box has one of the given tags.
+Indicates whether the box has at least one of the given tags.

 #### `bool HasTags(params Enum[] values)`